adi-horowitz/final-project/README.md

 # SRM Network PyTorch
-An implementation of SRM block, proposed in "SRM : A Style-based Recalibration Module for Convolutional Neural Networks".
+An implementation of "SRM : A Style-based Recalibration Module for Convolutional Neural Networks".

+## Implementation
+experiments.py - implementing main function and run the requested model. layer_blocks.py - implementation of SE block as well as SRM block, including all variations and attemps for improving the original SRM block proposed in the paper. resnet_with_block - combine the different layer blocks impkemented in layer_blocks.py with resnet architecture.
+Trainer - containing a class abstracting the various tasks of training models, and a specific SRM trainer. cifar10.py - an interface for loading cifar10 dataset. plot.py , print_fit_result.py - those are intended to print the results of the experiments.

-## Training
+### Training
 python experiment.py --model_name <model_name>

 while model_name is one of: